Carlos Ibáñez e Ibáñez de Ibero: Late career, marriages and descent

 In 1889, Ibáñez had a stroke and resigned from the management of the Institute of Geography and Statistics, which he had directed for 19 years.
 His decision seemed to have been precipitated by the publication of a decree which took away economic control of the Institute and handed it over to the Minister of Public Works.
 Indeed, this resignation took effect during a smear campaign orchestrated by Carlist journalist Antonio de Valbuena.
 The reappearance of the general's first wife after his death in 1891 further discredited him and led to the annulment of his second marriage.

 Carlos Ibáñez e Ibáñez de Ibero was married in 1861 to a Frenchwoman, Jeanne Baboulène Thénié.
 A daughter was born from this marriage.
 He remarried in 1878 to a Swiss woman, Cécilia Grandchamp.
 Carlos Ibáñez de Ibero Grandchamp was born from this second union.
 After the death of Carlos Ibáñez e Ibáñez de Ibero, his two children and Cécilia Grandchamp settled in Geneva, where the latter was from.

 Carlos Ibáñez de Ibero Grandchamp, engineer and doctor of philosophy and letters from the University of Paris founded in 1913 the Institute of Hispanic Studies (current Training and Research Unit of Iberian and Latin American Studies of the Faculty of Letters of Sorbonne University).
 Although it has been argued that the title of Marquis of Mulhacén was granted to him as a reward for the founding of the Institute of Hispanic Studies of the University of Paris, the invalidation of his parents' marriage prevented him from officially obtaining this title.

-Carlos Ibáñez e Ibáñez de Ibero's eldest daughter, Elena Ibáñez de Ibero, married a Swiss lawyer and politician, Jacques Louis Willemin.
-The title of Marquis of Mulhacén passed to their son, then to their grandson.
+Carlos Ibáñez e Ibáñez de Ibero's eldest daughter, Elena Ibáñez de Ibero, married Jacques Louis Willemin a Swiss lawyer and politician and former mayor of Plainpalais.
+The title of Marquis of Mulhacén passed to their son, then to their grandson, and finally to the latter's eldest child.
+In 1936, Albert Dupont-Willemin, the son-in-law of Jacques Louis Willemin created in Geneva with Jeanne Hersch and André Oltramare the Association of Friends of Republican Spain, a pacifist and anti-fascist mutual aid association.
+Elena Dupont-Willemin, his wife and the Marquis' granddaughter, accompanied Sofía Blasco on her fundraising tour for the Second Spanish Republic.
+Elena Dupont-Willemin was an active member of the Geneva and Swiss feminist movement and campaigned for women's suffrage.

+The son of Elena and Albert Dupont-Willemin, Albert-Louis Henri Dupont-Willemin, was president of the Dramatic Art Foundation, an organization that has provided overall management of the Théâtre LE POCHE and the Comédie de Genève since the early 1980s.
+A former President of the Geneva Bar Association, he also worked to promote the rights of the defense and was elected in 1995 to the presidency of the Union Internationale des Avocats at the time of the creation of the International Criminal Court.
+Eurydice Vernay is the granddaughter of Albert and Elena Dupont-Willemin.